 Why is this important to Texas?

 The 86th (R) Texas Legislature passed HB3106, creating what is now called Molly Jane's Law.
 This law took effect on September 1, 2019, and specifically states all Texas law enforcement agencies (LEAs) must enter their sexual assault cases into the Violent Criminal Apprehension Program (ViCAP) Web National Database.
 The 87th (R) Texas legislation passed HB3607, which changed the Government Code reference for Molly Jane’s Law (Texas Government Code 420.035 and 420.036) and is effective 9/1/2021.

 Agencies are required to enter into ViCAP:

-- All pending sexual assault cases regardless of the whether the investigation was commenced before, on, or after the effective date of Molly Jane's law, September 1, 2019.
+- All pending sexual assault cases regardless of whether the investigation was commenced before, on, or after the effective date of Molly Jane's law, September 1, 2019.

 - Other sex offenses where biological evidence has been collected.
 It is important to note that agencies enter on the basis that biological evidence was collected.
 Agencies should not wait until testing on biological evidence is complete to enter, as this delays entry of required data.

 - Agencies can enter other offenses that qualify for ViCAP but there is no requirement under Molly Jane's Law to do so.